mzaks/EntitasCookBook/chapters/3_recipes/301_hello_world.md

 # "Hello world"

-"Hello world" is a typical example, which is used to illustrate the key benefits of _tehcnolofy at hand_.
+"Hello world" is a typical example, which is used to illustrate the key benefits of _technology at hand_.
 For programming languages, people use a small programm which outputs __Hello World__ to the console.
 In case of an ECS most implementations I saw, start with a `MoveSystem`.

 ## Move System